+At Adobe, we're always finding new ways to conserve natural resources in everything we do and we've seen big benefits for our business, our customers, and our communities.
 Adobe has committed to be powered by 100% renewable energy by 2035.
 We are actively working towards meeting this goal, with our Bangalore office powered by 100% solar electricity and our California operations in 2019 matched by wind power.
-More is yet to come as we work with our collocated data centers to provision with renewable energy.
+More is yet to come as we expand our renewable energy footprint at our offices and work with our collocated data centers to provision with renewable energy.
 This is a win-win situation for Adobe, for our customers, and for the planet, as we all seek to reduce our footprint and alleviate the worst impacts of climate change through the adoption of renewable energy.